Shalukars625/Shalukars625.github.io/README.md

-# Shaluka Karunarathna — Personal Academic Website
+# Shaluka Senevirathna — Personal Academic Website

 Clean, minimal academic personal site.
 Built with pure HTML, CSS, and vanilla JS.
 No frameworks, no build tools, no dependencies.